jamel725/Unity/README.md

 # Unity
-This is a simple fruit clicker game made using Unity
-I created this game completely by myself by learning from resources available online Through this project I discovered my passion for game design and development I really enjoy video games and this experience motivated me even more to become a game developer
+This is a simple fruit clicker mobile game made using Unity I created this game completely by myself by learning from resources available online Through this project I discovered my passion for game design and development I really enjoy video games and this experience motivated me even more to become a game developer